stasiu9/Banqsoft-s-Development-Task/README.md

 ## General info
 Simple SPA application used for calculating the cost of loan.
-I also created database to store information about loans and interest rate.
+Application is connected with database where are stored information about loans and interest rate.

 ## Technologies
 * .NET Core 3.1
 * Angular 9
+* Docker
 ## Setup
 ### Angular project
 #### Prerequisites